-An important virtue that I have yet to demonstrate yet is communication.
+An important virtue that I struggled to demonstrate is communication.
 Communicating is essential for projects, as it helps ensure that others know what tasks you're working on and helps keep the team on schedule.
-To help improve my communication skills, I will share my progress updates more often in our dedicated Discord server, even if it's a small achievement or issue.
-I'll also try to ask for help from others earlier on instead of trying to solve everything alone (even though I think perseverance is important).
+I found that I often struggled to let the team know what I was working on as my part of the project was very much so different from their aspects of the project.
+To help improve my communication skills moving forward in every other project, I will work to share my progress updates more often with my future teams, even if it's a small achievement or issue.